HamzaZo/helm-unit/README.md

 + Create a pre-check which evaluates all preconisations of k8s.

 ## Prerequisite
-+ Helm v3 installed on a your system
++ Helm v3.1 or later installed on a your system
 + Access to k8s cluster